This document describes how to configure Webex AI Agent for Contact Center Enterprise (CCE).

 In both the CCE on-premises solution and the Webex CCE (WxCCE) tenant, several core components form the foundation of the Webex AI Agent solution.
 These components span both on-prem and cloud environments and work together to enable intelligent, AI-driven interactions.

 Webex Control Hub serves as the central interface for managing your organization, users, service entitlements, and the configuration of Webex Contact Center and other services.
-It enables provisioning of all Webex services within a single customer organization.
+It enables provisioning of all Webex services within a single user organization.

 Here are the Webex AI Agent configuration tasks you have to perform within your Control Hub organization.